Skip to main content

 8.1 Overview

-This section defines the proper delegation of authority for University officials to execute University Contracts.
-The proper delegation of authority to execute University Contracts is required to minimize and/or mitigate financial, legal and related risks and to ensure that appropriate fiscal and management controls are in place for the benefit of the entire University.
+This section defines the proper delegation of authority for University officials to Execute University Contracts.
+The proper delegation of authority to Execute University Contracts is required to minimize and/or mitigate financial, legal, and related risks and to ensure that appropriate fiscal and management controls are in place for the benefit of the entire University.

-8.2 SBOE Assignment of Authority
+8.2 Idaho State Board of Education Assignment of Authority

-8.3 CFO Delegation
+8.3 CFOO Delegation

 8.4 Authority to Positions